janbenzing/ee-559-deep-learning-framework/README.md

-# EE-559 Deep Learning: Mini-Project 2
+# EE-559 Deep Learning: Framework

 The objective of this project is to design a mini “deep learning framework” using only PyTorch’s tensor operations and the standard math library.
 In particular, without using autograd or the